HOMEBLOGINQUIRYSEARCH

 What Are the Risks of a Biopsy?

-While biopsies are generally safe, there are certain risks associated with the procedure.
+While biopsies are generally safe, certain risks are associated with the procedure.
 These risks include:

 Types of Biopsies